Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 # Staging Structured Data

-Now that you know how to upload and stage images to a remote staging area, you can also stage structured data.
-This is useful for collecting tabular data and labeling it.
+Now that you know how to upload and stage any file to a remote staging area, you can also stage structured annotations.
+This is useful for collecting/extending tabular DataFrames without cloning all of the data.

+Often you will have structured DataFrames that reference your unstructured data files in your repository.
+For example, you might have a DataFrame with a column that contains the path to the image file.
+You can use the `append` API to append annotations to a DataFrame.

 ## Example Workflow

-Imagine you have a DataFrame and you want to append annotations to it.
-You can specify a branch, and use the `append` api to append json to a DataFrame.
-Internally Oxen takes care of converting the json to the proper csv, parquet, jsonl format.
+To append to a DataFrame you must specify a branch, a file name, and a json body that represents the column values.
+Internally Oxen uses the DataFrame schema to convert the json to the proper csv, parquet, arrow, or jsonl format.

+TODO: check the schema to make sure we send all the proper columns.

 ```
-curl -X POST -H "Authorization: Bearer $TOKEN" -d '{"id": 5, "text": "line 5"}' 'http://0.0.0.0:3000/api/repos/$NAMESPACE/$REPO_NAME/staging/append/add-annotations/annotations.tsv'
+curl -X POST -H "Authorization: Bearer $TOKEN" -d '{"file": "images/img_1234.jpg", "label": "dog", "min_x": 100, "min_y": 50, "width": 128, "height": 112}' 'http://0.0.0.0:3000/api/repos/$NAMESPACE/$REPO_NAME/staging/append/add-annotations/annotations.csv'
 ```